 The Housing Development Fund is authorized to issue its bonds, notes or other obligations up to a limit of \$1,250,000,000 outstanding at any one time, exclusive of refunded obligations, for the purpose of carrying out its various programs.
-The Housing Development Fund expects to have a principal maturity amount of \$664,890,000 bonds outstanding following the delivery of the NIBP Bonds.
-The bonds outstanding include three series of limited, special obligations in the amount outstanding of \$10,135,000.
+The Housing Development Fund expects to have a principal maturity amount of \$655,295,000 bonds outstanding following the delivery of the NIBP Bonds and the redemption of the Prior Bonds.
+The bonds outstanding include three series of limited, special obligations in the amount outstanding of \$9,990,000.
 These special obligation bonds are secured by loan repayments and deeds of trust on three projects.
 None of the Housing Development Fund's other assets or revenues including the Mortgage Finance Bond Insurance Fund and amounts held in any Fund or Account established pursuant to the General Resolution are pledged to the payment of these special obligations.
 Furthermore, these special obligations are not secured by the Housing Development Fund's general obligation debt pledge or its moral obligation.